Romantic and charming, the City of Light is among the most visited capitals in Europe, and we’ll show you how to enjoy 4 days in Paris.

 Your Perfect Paris Itinerary

-This itinerary considers that you have four full days in Paris and maybe an extra day to visit nearby places, such as Versailles.
-But if for any reason you’re short on time, check out our guide on 2 days in Paris.
+This itinerary considers that you have four full days in Paris and maybe an extra day to visit nearby cities and towns, such as Versailles.
+But if for any reason you’re short on time, check out our guides for one day in Paris, 2 days in Paris, 3 days in Paris, and 5 days in Paris.

 Also, know that Paris is a big city and as said packed with people and great attractions.